 However, there are advantages to the premade version, which include obviously, that it is already designed for you, including not using staples or nails in construction, which could hurt small children.
 In addition, all exposed wood edges are rounded and sanded smooth to help prevent contact injuries.
-Assembly requires only a screwdriver.
+Assembly requires only an Allen wrench (which is included).

-If you've got a lot of stuffed animals, and want better access to them then a pet net provides, this stuffed animal zoo (affiliate link) may be a good choice for you.
+If you've got a lot of stuffed animals, and want better access to them than a pet net provides, this stuffed animal zoo (affiliate link) may be a good choice for you.

 DIY Stuffed Animal Jail: Good Idea For Much Smaller Collection